 Shared Ownership Solicitors

-If you don’t have enough money saved up or coming in for a full deposit and mortgage, shared ownership is a flexible way to build up equity in a property which you co-own with the housing provider.
+If you don’t have enough money saved up or coming in for a full deposit and mortgage, shared ownership could be for you.
+It’s a flexible way to build up equity in a property which you co-own with the housing provider.

 Shared ownership lets you buy part of your house from a social landlord or housing association and then pay rent on the rest.
-This can be a great opportunity for anyone looking to get on the housing ladder, but you need to be very clear on the terms of the shared ownership as there are potential pitfalls and ongoing costs to consider.
+Therefore, this can be a great opportunity for anyone looking to get on the housing ladder.
+However, you need to be very clear on the terms of the shared ownership as there are potential pitfalls and ongoing costs to consider.

 An important point to bear in mind is that shared ownership properties are always leasehold rather than freehold.
 Your solicitor will be able to advise you on the implications of this and perform the necessary checks to ensure the terms of the leasehold won’t cause you problems in future.